p2docs/p2docs.github.io/page/pin.md

 A pin field may address up to 32 pins, but they can not cross the Port A / Port B boundary between pins 31 and 32 and will instead wraparound inside the base pin's port.

+All instructions that support pin fields also support overriding the field length using [SETQ](misc.html#setq).
+In this case the field length in the actual operand is ignored.

 A Pin Field is similar to a Bit Field (Link TODO), but _not_ interchangeable.

 Examples: